narun4sk/ratestask_sre/README.md

 ### Notes:

-Currently *prices* table allow duplicate records, which perhaps is a design flaw.
-I would rather alter the table schema and add the *primary key* based on the following columns *orig_code*, *dest_code* and *day*:
+Currently `prices` table allow duplicate records, which perhaps is a design flaw.
+I would rather alter the table schema and add the `primary key` based on the *orig_code*, *dest_code* and *day* columns:

 ```
 ALTER TABLE prices ADD PRIMARY KEY (orig_code, dest_code, day);